Azure-Samples/azure-digital-twins-getting-started/ISS/README.md

     ./iss-digitaltwins.ps1 <your-subscription-id> <location> <your-digitaltwins-name> <your-aad-login-domain e.g. https://login.microsoft.com>

+The above script will prompt you for to allow some changes for Azure Digital Twins Data History.

 The script above will do the following

 1. Create a new Resource Group deploy Azure Resources